 Helping Neighbors: Nutritious Meals Make For Better Grades

-Good nutrition, particularly in the early years of life, is important for establishing a good foundation for a child’s future physical and mental health, academic achievement, and economic productivity.
-Unfortunately, food insecurity is an obstacle that threatens that critical foundation.
-The FISH Backpack Program assists our island youth with food insecurity and the negative affects it may produce.
-This year round program provides children with weekend food so they can continue to eat healthy meals when school provided meals are not available on weekends, holidays or during summer months.
+Good nutrition is important for establishing a foundation for a child’s physical and mental health, and academic achievement.
+Unfortunately, food insecurity is an obstacle that can threaten that critical foundation.
+The F.I.S.H.
+Backpack Program assists youth with food insecurity and its negative effects by providing extra food for children.
+While other backpack programs are only offered during the school year, F.I.S.H. offers theirs year-round.
+“We want to make certain youth have the tools they need, including nutritious food, to succeed,” says Program Director Kathy Y. Monroe.
+This program provides children with supplemental food so they can continue to eat healthy meals when school provided meals are not available on weekends, holidays or during summer months.